ewired/gjs-guide/docs/extensions/development/preferences.md

 ### Compiling the schema

-Once you are done defining you schema, you must compile it before it can be used:
+Once you are done defining you schema, you must compile it before it can be used.

+If you use `gnome-extension pack` to package your extension, the schemas in the `schemas` directory will automatically be compiled.

+To manually compile your schema:

 ```sh
 $ glib-compile-schemas schemas/